 Art is the magic of creating something tangible from thoughts, passions, and emotions, using color, line and forms to shape abstractions into an inspiration of visual expression.
 My art explores my travel experiences, adventures, observations, and emotions with the goal of communicating a passion for the beauty and richness of the world and a desire to live a positive expression of life.

-My work is mixed media mostly on wood panels.
-The under layers are often painted with acrylic and gesso, with graphite, colored pencils, Prismacolor, and wax art crayons.
+My work is oil and cold wax with mixed media.
+The under layers are often painted with acrylic and gesso, using mark making materials of graphite, colored pencils, Prismacolor, and wax art crayons.
 They are overpainted with oil and cold wax, oil glazes, oilsticks, oil pastels, graphite, charcoal and wax art crayons.